calmjs/calmjs.webpack/src/calmjs/webpack/README.rst

 loaderplugin
     Integration with the loader plugin system; include the base loader plugins and an automatic registry system.
+Note that for the webpack integration, loaderplugins have a much higher precedence as both the toolchain and cli will require this module.

 registry
     Currently contain just one registry implementation, which is for